zpei100/Reddit-clone/readme.md

-A simple clone of a forum application that allows user posting/commenting.
+This is a single page application that allows different users to make posts and comments.
+It is essentially a clone of Reddit, and has its core posting features.

 To Start:
 - npm install
 - npm start